6 Monitoring the condition of the mother during the first stage of labour

 6-27 How often should you monitor the pulse rate?

-The pulse rate is monitored 2-hourly during the latent phase of labour, and hourly during the active phase of the first stage of labour.
+The pulse rate is monitored 2-hourly during the latent phase of labour, and every 30 minutes during the active phase of the first stage of labour.

 6-28 How is the pulse rate recorded?